Superlend/superkat/docs/whitepaper.md

 ### Withdrawal Queue

-A queue of the added strategies addresses, mainly used during yield harvesting and executing withdrawal requests from Earn vault.
+A queue of the added strategy addresses, mainly used during yield harvesting and executing withdrawal requests from the Earn vault.
 Strategies are pushed into the withdrawal queue and removed from it when the add or removing strategy operation is called.

-Strategies addresses in the withdrawal queue can be re-ordered by the address that hold the `withdrawal queue manager` role.
+Strategy addresses in the withdrawal queue can be re-ordered by the address that hold the `withdrawal queue manager` role.
 This can be used to position the strategies with the biggest allocations in the beginning of the withdrawal queue array to provide big depositors a cheaper withdraw operation.

 ### Roles

-Governance over the euler earn vault can be granularly managed.
-Both fully ungoverned or completely governed are both easily achieved through access control management.
+Governance over an Euler Earn vault can be granularly managed.
+Both fully ungoverned or completely governed are easily achieved through access control management.
 An Euler Earn vault can have different managers each serving a specific role.
 Setting up the vaults can be set in a manner which makes sure no entity is able to take user funds from the vault.
 Each role has their own specific `Admin role`, the holder of the Admin role can assign the role.
 The `Default Admin` role has ownership of all other admin roles.

 - Default Admin:
     - Manages admin roles, including itself.
 - Strategy Operator:
-    - Add strategy.
+    - Add a strategy.
-    - Remove strategy.
+    - Remove a strategy.
 - Euler Earn Manager:
     - Set performance fee and recipient.
     - Opt in & out from the underlying strategy rewards stream, including enable/disable and claiming rewards.